Tskken/quadgo/README.md

 The main goal of this library is to create an easy to use and easily extendable quadtree implementation in Golang.

+# Note this is an out of date readme!
+This will be updated before 3.0 full release.

 ## Getting Started
 To get QuadGo run  `go get github.com/Tskken/QuadGo` in your command line of choice.
 Then add it to any of your existing projects by adding `import "github.com/Tskken/QuadGo".